MFDAB/IBM-Project/README.md

 Scanning Position: The drone stops 1.5m – 2m from the cabinet.
 QR Code Placement: QR codes were placed at two different heights (0.6m above ground).
 Return Path: After scanning, the drone returns to the starting position.

-Challenges Encountered
+# Challenges Encountered
 Throughout the project, we encountered several challenges that required innovative problem-solving:

-Stability & Positioning:
+## Stability & Positioning:

 The drone’s small size made it susceptible to minor air turbulence.
 Adjustments in flight speed and altitude were needed to maintain a stable scanning position.

-QR Code Recognition:
+## QR Code Recognition:

 The smallest QR code (5 cm x 5 cm) was difficult to scan from a distance.
 Optimal performance was achieved with the 10 cm x 10 cm and 15 cm x 15 cm QR codes.

-Navigation Accuracy:
+## Navigation Accuracy:

 Hardcoded flight paths lacked flexibility.
 ORB SLAM with AprilTags provided better adaptability but required significant computational resources.

+# Conclusion
+The IBM Warehouse Project was a valuable learning experience where we combined theory with hands-on implementation.
+Working with industrial partners, we gained insights into real-world warehouse automation challenges and solutions.
+Our research contributes to the development of smart warehousing solutions, paving the way for more efficient, autonomous inventory management systems using drones.

+This project demonstrated the potential of autonomous drones in industrial applications, and with further refinement, such systems could be deployed in large-scale warehouse operations.